Example research results:

 Smartphone gait signals - DATASET

-The signals used to design and test IDNet are now available.
-Our dataset consists of accelerometer and gyroscope signals collected from fifty users through a number of different smartphones.
+The signals used to design and test IDNet are freely downloadable here below.
+Our dataset features accelerometer and gyroscope signals collected from fifty users through a number of different smartphones.
 Motion traces were acquired wearing the smartphone in the front pocket of the user’s trousers.
 Multiple acquisition sessions were carried out for each user to account for multiple types of terrain and clothes.
-The collected traces were anonymized and are now available for download.
+The collected traces were anonymized and organized in the below “.tar.gz” archive.

 - “Smartphone Inertial Signals for User Identification,” [802 Mbytes], 18th of November 2016.
 See also the README.